-From Policy and Science to Implementation and Management, Edited by Avril C. Horne, J. Angus Webb, Michael J. Stewardson, Brian Richter and Mike Acreman.
-Academic Press, 2017, 720 pages.
-For example, wildlife habitat evaluation methods continue to evolve, and some other methods may prove useful additions to the already strong SEFA modeling.
-Finally, in complicated hydrologic-ecologic-hydraulic systems like the Wekiva the ability to address the overall health of the Wekiva ecosystem is often difficult to capture.
-There are several tools that might prove useful additions to the toolbox.
-District should consider use of calibrated and validated ecosystem models of the watershed, this case the Wekiva System.
+In complex hydrologic-ecologic-hydraulic systems like the Wekiva the ability to address the overall health of the Wekiva ecosystem is often difficult to capture.
+There are several modeling tools that might prove useful additions to the MFLs toolbox that could facilitate systems level analyses.
+District should consider use of calibrated and validated ecosystem models of the watershed, in this case the Wekiva System.
 Ecosystem models are available that can provide more detailed analysis of energy and material flows, trophic complexities and interactions, network complexity and recycling, and much more.
+BFA specifically recommends consideration of the modeling package EcoPath with Ecosim.